 The Sheriff's Office also has electronic monitoring units for their Home Detention Program.
-With the passage of AB 109, the Program was expanded to accommodate 300 - 350 participants.
+With the passage of AB 109, the Program was expanded to accommodate 300 - 350 participants, and currently supports 260 participants.
 The expansion of the Home Detention Electronic Monitoring Program (EM) provides the county with a strictly monitored program designed to safely divert convicted higher-risk offenders from jail incarceration to a community-based regimen of supervised home detention that promotes participation in service programs and employment opportunities.
 In addition, the local justice system has implemented specialized supervision and programming.

 Probation has three regional Adult Day Reporting Centers (ADRC) which have been designed around national best practice research.
-One of the three ADRC's is supported with Realignment funds.
+One of the three ADRCs is supported with Realignment funds.
 These programs have allowed qualified offenders to fulfill their sentences without occupying jail beds.
-In addition, the Probation Department has recommended split sentences for AB 109 offenders under Section 1170(h) of the Penal Code as often as possible, which further reduces the need for long-term bed space in the county jail and allows offenders to spend a significant portion of their sentenced time out in the community where Probation facilitates access to services that address identified needs.
+In addition, the Probation Department has recommended split sentences for AB 109 offenders under Section 1170(h) of the Penal Code as often as possible, which further reduces the need for long-term bed space in the county jail and allows offenders to spend a significant portion of their sentenced time out in the community where Probation, through ADRCs and other outreach efforts, facilitates access to services that address identified needs.